 Exempt vs. Non-exempt Property Under Chapter 7

 People who file for bankruptcy seek protection from their creditors for the debts they have.
-The U.S. Constitution gives this power to the federal government, and the federal government has established U.S. Bankruptcy Courts to handle bankruptcy proceedings across the country.
+The U.S. Constitution gives this power to the federal government, and the federal government has established U.S. Bankruptcy Courts and the Bankruptcy Code to handle bankruptcy proceedings across the country.

 When a person files for bankruptcy protection, they can expect to have to turn over a sizeable portion of their property to a so-called bankruptcy estate.
 A bankruptcy trustee manages this bankruptcy estate, selling the property to raise money to pay off a debtor's creditors.

 Bankruptcy law allows debtors to keep a certain amount of property after going through bankruptcy proceedings.
 This is called "exempt" property -- it is exempt from the bankruptcy estate.

 Property that cannot be exempted is, appropriately, called "non-exempt" property.
 Generally, a bankruptcy debtor can exempt a certain amount of his or her property during bankruptcy.
 If done right, this can potentially save most of the property of someone going through bankruptcy.

 Property that is exempt can generally be called the "necessities of modern life."
 This generally includes the sort of items that are necessary for living and working.
 Bankruptcy law is concerned about getting debtors out of crushing debt and putting them back on their feet, with certain debts deemed very important remaining after bankruptcy.
 Taking everything is counterproductive, and bankruptcy law recognizes this fact.
 Non-exempt property generally covers items that fall outside of the necessities for living and working.

 Court rulings and general practice experience have established a general idea of what types of property are exempt and non-exempt.
 Below are examples of property that a Chapter 7 debtor will usually have to give up ("non-exempt" property), and property that the debtor may usually keep ("exempt" property).

 Items that the debtor usually has to give up include: